 You will rarely need to write a format completely from scratch.
 Most people who write formats find a format similar to what they are writing and modify it to suit their needs.
 If you can, you should do the same.

-Many of the examples that accompany this book are provided as part of the installation image and are in the directory /usr/gfx/ucode/common/vfc/vfs/.
-You should refer to those files when writing your own format.
+Many of the examples that accompany this book (provided as part of the vfc installation) and are in the directory /usr/gfx/ucode/common/vfc/vfs/.
+Refer to those files when writing your own format.

 Interlaced Format